. . Similkameen for the Cultural Explorer

 When the Similkameen Sizzles

 It means only one thing — it’s time to salute a green pepper!
 We grow more than 200 varieties of peppers in the Valley, and we like to honour that fact by throwing a bit of a shindig.
-Quintessentially Canadian, the Similkameen Sizzle is the place to be each September to take part in the hot pepper eating contest, sample every kind of pepper recipe you can possibly imagine and meet the kind folks who dedicate their lives to growing the food that we eat.
+Quintessentially Canadian, the Similkameen Sizzle is the place to be each September.
+It’s unlike any other event in the valley.
+Take part in the hot pepper eating contest and then sample every kind of pepper recipe you can possibly imagine.
+It’s also a great way to meet the kind folks who dedicate their lives to growing the food that we eat.

 Kick back and relax in the wildflower meadows of Manning Park.
 The rugged Pacific Crest Trail runs from Mexico all the way to its end at Manning Park, making it an iconic quest on many hikers bucket list.
 You can take the shortcut and drive to the park.
 It’s just three hours from Vancouver!
-Once here though, you’ll be well off the grid, without cell phone service, but with plenty of wildflower filled trails to occupy your time and fill up your camera’s flash drive.
+Here you’ll find plenty of wildflower filled trails to occupy your time and fill up your camera’s flash drive.

 Dancing in the streets

 That’s what happens at the end of the day at the Princeton Traditional Music Festival each August.
-An annual celebration of all forms of traditional music, drink it all in during concerts throughout the day.
-Take a fiddling workshop then jam with other musicians, it’s all good toe-tapping fun…but save some energy for the end of the day — the downtown street dance is not to be missed!
+This annual celebration of all forms of traditional music is a great way to unwind.
+You can also enjoy concerts throughout the day.
+Take a fiddling workshop then jam with other musicians, because it’s good toe-tapping fun.
+Save some energy for the end of the day — the downtown street dance is not to be missed!